On the relative Gersten conjecture for Milnor K-theory in the smooth case: Exactness on the right

 for $p>0$.
 In other words the complex

-is exact. \end{theorem} We need the following lemma: \begin{lemma} Let $X$ be a smooth scheme of relative dimension $d$ over an excellent discrete valuation ring $\O_K$.
-Let $Y$ a closed subscheme of codimension $c>0$ which is flat over $\O_K$.
-Let $x\in Y$.
-Then there is neighbourhood $U\subset X$ of $x$ such that is zero, where $i:Y\cap U\r U$ is the inclusion. \end{lemma} \begin{proof} Replacing $X$ by a smaller affine neighbourhood we may find a morphism
+is exact (see Section \ref{subsection_chow_groups_with_coeff}). \end{theorem} We need the following lemma: \begin{lemma} Let $X$ be a smooth scheme of $X$ of relative dimension $d$ over an excellent discrete valuation ring $\O_K$.
+Let $Y$ be a closed subscheme of codimension $c>0$ which is flat over $\O_K$.
+Let $x\in Y$ be a point.
+Then there is neighbourhood $U\subset X$ of $x$ such that is zero for all $p$, where $i:Y\cap U\r U$ is the inclusion. \end{lemma} Note that $Y$ being flat over $\O_K$ is equivalent to each component of $Y$ mapping surjectively to $\Spec(\O_K)$ (see \cite[Prop.
+4.3.9]{Li02}).
+The statement implies in particular that the composition $A_p(Y)\to A_p(X)\to A_p(U)$ is the zero map. \begin{proof} By Lemma \ref{geomrep1}, replacing $X$ by a smaller affine neighbourhood we may find a morphism